-'Upskirting' typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm.
-It is now a criminal offence.
+The Voyeurism (Offences) Act, which is commonly known as the Upskirting Act, came into force on 12 April 2019.
+'Upskirting' is where someone takes a picture under a persons clothing (not necessarily a skirt) without their permission and or knowledge, with the intention of viewing their genitals or buttocks (with or without underwear) to obtain sexual gratification, or cause the victim humiliation, distress or alarm.
+It is a criminal offence.
+Anyone of any gender, can be a victim.